Danzabar/config-builder/docs/LoadingAFile.md

 	$file->delete();

 Tip: after deleting a file, the files params remain, if you was to use the `save` method the file would remain.

+## The init function

+The init function can be used to attempt to load a function first and create it if it does not exist, you use this in the same fashion as the load function

+	$config->init('/path/to/file.yml');